Russia faces global outrage over bodies in Ukraine’s streets

 Ukrainian officials said the bodies of at least 410 civilians have been found in towns around Kyiv that were recaptured from Russian forces in recent days.

+Associated Press journalists saw dozens of bodies in Bucha, including at least 13 in and around a building that local people said Russian troops used as a base.
+Three other bodies were found in a stairwell, and a group of six were burned together.

+Many victims seen by AP appeared to have been shot at close range.
+Some were shot in the head.
+At least two had their hands tied.
+A bag of spilled groceries lay near one victim.

-Bodies wrapped in black plastic were also seen piled on one end of a mass grave in a Bucha churchyard.
-Many of the victims had been shot in cars or killed in explosions trying to flee the city, and with the morgue full and the cemetery impossible to reach, it was the only place to keep the dead, Father Andrii Galavin said.
+The dead witnessed by the news agency’s journalists also included bodies wrapped in black plastic, piled on one end of a mass grave in a Bucha churchyard.
+Many of those victims had been shot in cars or killed in explosions trying to flee the city.
+With the morgue full and the cemetery impossible to reach, the churchyard was the only place to keep the dead, Father Andrii Galavin said.

-Tanya Nedashkivs’ka said she buried her husband in a garden outside their apartment building after he was detained by Russian troops and was found dead with two others in a stairwell.
+Tanya Nedashkivs’ka said she buried her husband in a garden outside their apartment building after he was detained by Russian troops.
+His body was one of those left heaped in a stairwell.

 “Please, I am begging you, do something!” she said.
 “It’s me talking, a Ukrainian woman, a Ukrainian woman, a mother of two kids and one grandchild.
 For all the wives and mothers, make peace on Earth so no one ever grieves again.”